djr111/-Cyclistic---bike-share-project/README.md

 Cyclistic Executive Team: Responsible for approving the recommended marketing program based on compelling data insights and professional data visualizations.
 In summary, the business task is to analyze the differences in bike usage patterns between annual members and casual riders and use these insights to design a new marketing strategy aimed at converting casual riders into annual members, with the ultimate goal of maximizing annual memberships for Cyclistic.

-For this case study I will use datasets 2019_Q1 and 2020_Q1 (files available to download in this repository) from public data of LLC "Bikeshare" - [license](https://divvybikes.com/data-license-agreement).
+For this case study I will use datasets 2019_Q1 and 2020_Q1 (files available to download in this repository) from public data of LLC "Bikeshare" - [link to all datasets](https://divvy-tripdata.s3.amazonaws.com/index.html).
+The data has been made available by Motivate International Inc. under this[license](https://divvybikes.com/data-license-agreement).